GoogleCloudPlatform/compute-image-packages/README.md

 ## Guest Overview

-The guest environment is made up of the following components:
+The Linux guest environment is made up of the following components:

 *   **Accounts** daemon to setup and manage user accounts, and to enable SSH key based authentication.